Selling an Inherited Property in Massachusetts

 Have you recently inherited a property and find yourself uncertain about the next steps?
 Typically, inherited properties need to undergo a probate process in most states to establish the legal owner.
 Probate is a legal procedure during which the Court officially transfers ownership of the estate’s assets to designated beneficiaries and/or heirs.
 The duration of this process varies depending on the presence and content of a will, ranging from swift to lengthy proceedings.
 Find out when it’s necessary to probate an estate.

-• Working with Lawyers and Real Estate Agents
+• Collaborating with Legal and Real Estate Experts

 • Clean & Restore the Home